SzChurros/brik/README.md

 ---

-Kinda went on a sidequest from SzCzOs which in future will be only compilable via this tool
+Kinda went on a sidequest from SzCzOs

 # Compilation